Tsinghua-Space-Robot-Learning-Group/SpaceOctopus/README.md

 </div>

-## Citing SpaceRobotEnv
+## Citing SpaceOctopus

-If you find SpaceRobotEnv useful, please cite our recent work in your publications.
+If you find SpaceOctopus useful, please cite our recent work in your publications.

 ```
 @misc{zhao2024spaceoctopus,